Christoffer9612/smapshot-application/README.md

 - [X] Able to capture and store photos with Custom Camera API
 - [X] Displaying json-values from json-file, mimicking metadata from Smapshot beta (georeferenced photo)
 - [X] Able to store azimuth, tilt and roll from new photo and display
+- [X] Normalizing angles from json-file and from the sensor values (0-360 degrees)
+- [X] Display the mean accuracy of the retaken photograph in percentage

 ## Known issues
 * Specify JDK version error, solution [here](https://www.py4u.net/discuss/604849).